enzolutions/drupal_waterbed_rooms/README.md

 http://YOURDOMAIN/api/views/waterbed?price[min]=30&price[max]=45
 ````

 You can combine price and date filtering.
-In any case we will a JSON response similar to next example.
+In any case we will a get JSON response similar to next example.

 ````
 [